Skip to Main Content

 • Lightning: If lightning strikes and causes a power surge or fire, your home insurance policy should give you some coverage.

-• Extreme cold: Although Louisiana winters are pretty mild if a cold snap causes a pipe to burst and damage your belongings, they should be covered by your home insurance policy.
+• Extreme cold: Although Louisiana winters are pretty mild, if a cold snap causes a pipe to burst and damage your belongings, it should be covered by your home insurance policy.

 Additional types of home insurance in Louisiana

-In addition to the standard home insurance coverage types, like dwelling, additional living expenses, and liability and contents, you may want to purchase optional coverage to increase your financial protection.
+In addition to the standard home insurance coverage types, you may want to purchase optional coverage to increase your financial protection.
 Some coverage types that Louisiana homeowners might want to consider include:

 • Water backup coverage: If water damages your home after backing up in a sewer or drain line, you will need this endorsement to have insurance coverage.
-This type of damage is common in basements or crawl spaces, but can happen from any sewer or drain line and can also be caused by a sump pump failure or power outage.
+This type of damage is common in basements or crawl spaces but can occur anywhere.
+It may also be caused by sump pump failure or a power outage.

 • Equipment breakdown coverage: This optional coverage may not be available from every company, but provides coverage for damage to (or the breakdown of) your home’s mechanical systems, like your air conditioner and water heater.

 • Windstorm coverage: While coverage for hurricanes and windstorms are included in most standard homeowners policies, there may be some caveats.
-Depending on the severity of a tropical system and whether it becomes a “named storm,” some companies may have a percentage deductible rather than the traditional dollar deductible.
+Depending on the severity of a tropical system and whether it becomes a “named storm,” some companies may have a percentage-based deductible rather than a specified dollar amount.
 This means that your deductible would be a percentage of your dwelling limit, typically ranging from 2 to 5 percent.
-There is also just one windstorm deductible assessed per hurricane season, even if you sustain losses from multiple named storms.
-Additionally, if your home is in a particularly high-risk area and you are having a difficult time finding insurance, you may be able to opt for the Louisiana Citizens Property Insurance Corporation, which is a FAIR plan intended for temporary coverage while you look for a permanent solution.
+Just one windstorm deductible is assessed per hurricane season, even if you sustain losses from multiple named storms.
+Additionally, if your home is in a particularly high-risk area and you are having a difficult time finding insurance, you may be able to opt for coverage from the Louisiana Citizens Property Insurance Corporation, which is a FAIR Plan intended for temporary coverage while you look for a permanent solution.

 Related content: